 Nancy Mader is the Project Coordinator for the Family Matters Parent Training & Information Center.
 Her educational background includes an emphasis in Business Management and Accounting and an Associate's Degree in Business Administration.
 Nancy is responsible for recording statistical data, assisting with preparations for trainings, budget monitoring, and maintenance of the program's database.

-Nancy began her employment with ARC-CSS in 1989 as an Administrative Assistant to the Director of the new Family Matters Family Support Program.
+Nancy began her employment with Community Support Systems in 1989 as an Administrative Assistant to the Director of the new Family Matters Family Support Program.
 Nancy has coordinated the PTIC project since 2002.

-She is responsible for collecting and storing curriculum materials for web access by FMTPC trainers, producing training flyers, compiling handout materials, and maintaining the project database.
-Kim manages the online library and website uploads.
+Chasidy is responsible for collecting and storing curriculum materials for web access by FMPTIC trainers, producing training flyers, compiling handout materials, and maintaining the project database.
+Chasidy manages the online library and website uploads.

 Karrie is employed as an Information Specialist at Family Matters Parent Training and Information Center.
 She began her employment in July 2005.